Arlet/verilog-65C02-microcode/README.md

 * abh.v implements the upper 8 bits of the address bus.
 * ctl.v does the instruction decoding and generation of all control signals.

+The Spartan6 directory uses Xilinx Spartan-6 specific instantiations.
+The generic directory has plain verilog that should run on any FPGA.

+Code has been tested with Verilator.

 ## Status

-* All NMOS 6502 instructions added, and part of the 65C02 instructions.
+* All CMOS/NMOS 6502 instructions added.
-* Model passes Klaus Dormann's test suite for 6502 (with BCD disabled)
+* Model passes Klaus Dormann's test suite for 6502/65C02 (with BCD disabled)
-* RST and IRQ implemented.
+* RST, IRQ, RDY implemented.
 * NMI/RDY not yet implemented.
-* BCD support not yet implemented.
+* BCD support implemented using additional cycle.
+C/Z flags updated, N/V flags are unaffected.

 ### Cycle counts
 For purpose of minimizing design, I did not keep the original cycle